jennifer-ryan/data-representation-api/README.md

     - plant type
     - price

-The databases are linked on plant type which determines the price.
+The tables are linked on plant type which determines the price.

-Once the user has logged in, a table displaying all data from the database is called from the server.
+Once the user has logged in, a table displaying all data from the database is called from the server and displayed on screen.
 Each of these can be updated and deleted using the buttons beside each entry, which updates both the table and the database.
-Plant prices cannot be updated from this area as prices are linked to plant types.
+Plant prices cannot be updated from this area as prices are linked to plant types, therefore another call is often made to the server to update the table rather than display.
+This area could have been designed better.

 The Options button at the top of the page allows the user to:
 - Search for plants by name, scientific name, or type.
 Partial searches are permitted.
-- Search for plants by needs - light and water - to suit their requirements.
+- Search for plants by needs - light and water.
 - Create a new plant and add it to the database.
 Name and type are required entries but the rest of the information can be left blank if unknown and added at a later stage with the update button.
 - Changes prices of plant types.
 - Log out - return to the login page.